oraichain/oraidex-sdk/specs/obridge/orai-ton.md

 **Parameters**:

-- `cosmosRecipient` : recipient address on cosmos destination chain
+- `cosmosRecipient` : recipient address on cosmos destination chain.
 - `amount`: amount of token that you want to send.
 - `denom`: denom of the token, which will decide it is **bridge_ton** or **bridge_jetton_token**.
 - `opts`: configuration of **total ton amount** that you want to send along with the messages and the **query id** of that message.